-Drilling in these areas by Kennecott, Noranda and US Borax has identified hematite-quartz-sericite-altered intrusive rocks, low-grade chalcopyrite and chalcocite mineralization and further hematite leached capping.
-The presence of the "leached capping" is significant as it may overlie supergene-enriched copper mineralization at depth in the relatively under-explored gravel covered portions of the property.
+Historic exploration and drilling on the Dragoon property by Kennecott, Noranda and US Borax found evidence of a widespread mineralizing system including hematite-sericite-altered intrusive rocks, low-grade chalcopyrite and chalcocite mineralization and thick intervals of "leached capping".
+The presence and relative thickness of this leached oxide zone is significant as it may overlie supergeneenriched copper oxides at depth in the relatively under-explored gravel covered western portion of the property.